Carlee Russell appeared at home after vanishing while reporting lost child

 Afterward, Russell phoned her brother's girlfriend to share what she saw.
 During the call, it sounded like Russell approached the child and moments later, screamed, her mother Talitha Russell told AL.com.
 Then, the family member lost contact with Russell.

-When police arrived on scene, officers discovered Russell's car.
-Some of her belongings, including her wig and cellphone, were located on the roadway.
+When police arrived, officers discovered Russell's car.
+Some of her belongings, including her wig and cellphone, were on the roadway.
 But neither Russell nor the child were anywhere to be found.
 The department has received no other calls of a missing small child as of Sunday.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.